vibrog/mapcss-hiking/readme.md

 seen in Norwegian hiking and nordic skiing maps.

-## Noteworthy map features

-The summer map is a hiking map and includes support for these tags:

-- `trail_visibility=*` -- indistinct trails are shown with open dashing
-- `tracktype=grade1-2` -- often used on "carriage trails" (no:trillestier)
-- `tracktype=grade3-5` -- tracks from tractors or logging machines
-- `trailblazed=yes` (and `marked_trail=blue` for compatibility)
-- `route=foot|hiking` relations

-The winter map tones down paths and instead shows skiing tracks:

-- `piste:type=nordic|downhill`
-- `piste:difficulty=*`
-- `piste:grooming=*`

-Additionally, hiking related POIs are shown from lower zoom levels.
-For example

-- trailhead parking lots (no:utfartsparkering); `amenity=parking, hiking=yes`
-- sports chapels; `amenity=place_of_worship, hiking=yes`,
-- serviced or unlocked cabins and emergency shelters,
-- lean-tos and
-- viewpoints.

-The style sheets are modular, making reuse and customization easier.

 ## Cartography and symbols

 The cartography in these maps are adopted from hiking maps published